About

 Vision

-Everyone sees they have the most important job in the world, after trading in their numerous concerns for very few causes.
+All, having matched their gifts to work to be done, sees they each have the most important job in the world.
+They will trade in their numerous concerns for very few causes.

 More work on the world’s biggest problems.